ShenhanQian/slurmui/README.md

 # SlurmUI

-Enhanced terminal UI for slurm.
-Derived from [SlurmUI](https://github.com/SirWyver/slurmui).
+Enhanced command-line UI to ease working with slurm.
+Written in Python, derived from [SlurmUI](https://github.com/SirWyver/slurmui).

 Viewing and managing
 - GPUs